AtlasGooo/infantry_2021/README.md

 After the building process is done, the generated executables will be put in `bin/` and static libraries will be put in `lib/`.

 ## Get Started

+*The contents in this section are originate from [aimbot-artinx2021](https://github.com/NERanger/aimbot-artinx2021).*

 * [Acquire camera image](./docs/acquire_cam_image.md)
 * [Camera calibration](./docs/camera_calibration.md)
 * [Run detection algorithm](./docs/run_detection_algorithm.md)
 * [Communication with STM32 board via serial](./docs/serial_communication.md)

 ## Framework